 Are you looking for ways to paint Infinity miniatures?
 Infinity is a tabletop skirmish game set in a sci-fi universe.
-Created by Corvus Belli, Infinity pits fictional nations and conglomerates against one another in urban battlefields.
+Infinity, a game by Corvus Belli, pits fictional nations and conglomerates against one another in urban battlefields.
 It is a brutal game where high-tech weaponry, combined arms mechanized and cyber warfare come together to resolve geopolitical differences.
 Humans and aliens inhabit the Infinity universe and the winner gets to write the history books.
 It’s a common genre, but compelling it’s mix of cool aesthetic, reminiscent of Ridley Scott’s Blade Runner.
 I love the models in this game!

 What is an Infinity Miniatures T.A.G.?